Azure/azure-iot-middleware-freertos/README.md

 ### Using CMake

 This repository uses `CMake` to build.
-To integrate into your project, it requires three paths.
+To integrate into your project, use the `add_subdirectory()` CMake function in your `CMakeLists.txt` and pass three paths as CMake options.
 You can set these either in the configuration step of CMake with a `-D` or add them as cache variables in your CMake.
+[Please see here for an example from our samples](https://github.com/Azure-Samples/iot-middleware-freertos-samples/blob/be17acac1ef5d0c3d8d3f0539b0409dbcc69d0e7/CMakeLists.txt#L36-L42).

 - `FREERTOS_DIRECTORY`: Full path to a directory which contains FreeRTOS ([as set up on GitHub](https://github.com/FreeRTOS/FreeRTOS)).
 - `FREERTOS_PORT_DIRECTORY`: The full path to the freertos port that you would like to use.
 On GitHub you can find [the list here](https://github.com/FreeRTOS/FreeRTOS-Kernel/tree/main/portable).
 Locally, if you initialize the FreeRTOS submodules, you can find the options in `<FREERTOS_DIRECTORY>/FreeRTOS/Source/portable`